 Now we know, what training and validation sets are and how they are used to recognize overfitting and underfitting.
 To recap, here's a cheat sheet to interpret the error, or loss in general, on the training and validation sets.

-If the loss is high both on the training and validation sets it's a sign of underfitting.
-Since the model is not even fitting the training set well, we might want to increase model capacity by using a larger model or training the model for longer.
+If the loss is high, both on the training and validation sets, it's a sign of underfitting.
+Since the model does not even fit the training set well, we might want to increase model capacity by using a larger model or training the model for longer.

 In the earlier example, we talked about choosing an appropriate model capacity by deciding when to stop training using the validation set.
 There are many other ways to keep the model complexity in control to prevent overfitting.
 In the next video, we will focus on strategies that encourage simpler models while reducing the generalization error, known as regularization techniques.
 That's all for today.
 As always, thanks for watching, stay tuned, and see you next time.